US airline industry steps up aid push despite Washington impasse

 Thompson said prospects for both a broader bill with an airline component and a standalone bill introduced by two key Republican senators on Monday were dim.

-Speaking on CNBC on Wednesday, Southwest Airlines Chief Executive Gary Kelly said he is "hopeful" that Washington lawmakers can reach an agreement on more aid for airlines, despite a deadlock over coronavirus relief.
+Speaking on CNBC on Wednesday, Southwest Airlines CEO Gary Kelly said he is "hopeful" that Washington lawmakers can reach an agreement on more aid for airlines, while warning against hopes for a quick recovery.

-"There's an impasse and we're just obviously hoping that a larger COVID bill will move with a payroll support aspect continuing for the airlines," Kelly said.
+Southwest's business over the past two months has remained down about 70per cent from a year ago, Kelly said, adding: "There is no reason to believe that things are going to improve any time soon."

+"We're all ready for this to be behind us, but realistically it's not surprising.
+We have a pandemic and we've got a ways to go."

-(Reporting by Tracy Rucinski in Chicago and Andrea Shalal and David Shepardson in Washington; Editing by Chizu Nomiyama and Matthew Lewis)
+(Reporting by Tracy Rucinski and David Shepardson; Additional reporting by Andrea Shalal; Editing by Matthew Lewis and Sandra Maler)